-Societal role of sport, including: education and training, environment, health, physical activity, social inclusion, equal opportunities and volunteering
+Societal role of sport, including: environment and climate, gender equality, education and training, health, physical activity, social inclusion, equal opportunities and volunteering

-Economic dimension of sport, including: employment, licensing, media rights, regional development, competition policy, state aid and taxation policy
+Economic dimension of sport, including: employment, licensing, media rights, online piracy, regional development, competition policy, state aid and taxation policy

-Integrity of sport, including: the fight against corruption in sport, against doping and against match-fixing
+Integrity of sport, including: safe sport, the fight against corruption in sport, against doping and against match-fixing

-Financing of sport, especially the sustainable financing of sport and funding possibilities for sport provided by the EU-funding Programmes
+Financing of sport, especially the sustainable financing of sport and funding opportunities for sport provided by the EU-funding Programmes

-Good Governance in sport and the organisations of sport in general.
-Have a look at our Partners!
+Good Governance in sport and the organisation of sport in general

 During the following years, the Europeanisation of the office took place as sport organisations from other EU countries started to join.